 Indicate The Three Little Pigs as told by Brandi Chase.
 Picture-walk through the book as children retell the story.
 Encourage them to include the repeated patterns during the retelling.

-Materials

 The Three Little Pigs as told by

 Brandi Chase

 An alternate version of

 The Three Little Pigs

-Indicate your alternate choice of The Three Little Pigs story.
+Indicate your alternate choice of The Three Little Pigs.
 Say: Here's another version of The Three Little Pigs.
+That means the story will be like The Three Little Pigs story we already read, but some parts may be different.
 Listen to find out how this story is the same and how it is different from the first one.
 Children compare and contrast the two versions.